 Articles must be written in clear, concise, grammatical english.
 Any author who is not fluent in idiomatic English is urged to gain assistance with manuscript preparation.
 Reviewers are not expected to correct grammatical errors and any deficiency in this area may detract from the scientific content of the paper.

-Articles: Authors should submit their manuscripts to the appropriate regional editor (see below) via the online submission page of this journal at http://ees.elsevier.com/tet.
+Articles: Authors should submit their manuscripts via the online submission page of this journal at https://ees.elsevier.com/tet.
 Authors will be guided stepwise through the creation and uploading of the various files.
 The system automatically converts source files to a single Adobe Acrobat PDF version of the article, which is used in the peer review process.
 Please note that even though manuscript source files are converted to PDF at submission for the review process, these source files are needed for further processing after acceptance.
 All correspondence, including notification of the editor's decision and requests for revision, takes place by e-mail and via the author's home page.
 A printed copy of the manuscript is not required at any stage of the process.

 • Graphical abstract for the contents list (submitted as a separate document).